Kaiserkrone: Nr. 1 Hut-To-Hut Tour Through the Wilder Kaiser

 Public transportation

 Going am Wilden Kaiser does not have a train station and therefore the last leg always has to be done by bus.
 Whether you arrive by plane from Innsbruck, or by train from Munich.
 From Kufstein you can be in Going am Wilden Kaiser in 1.5 hours, with a change in Söll.
 You can also choose to travel via Wörgl, if you are coming from Innsbruck, for example.
-From here you can take the bus to St. Johan in Tirol and continue to the starting point of the Kaiserkrone.
-If you take Salzburg as your starting point you will also have to travel to St. Johan in Tirol before you can continue to your final destination.
+From here you can take the bus to St. Johann in Tirol and continue to the starting point of the Kaiserkrone.
+If you take Salzburg as your starting point you will also have to travel to St. Johann in Tirol before you can continue to your final destination.

 Packing List for the Kaiserkrone